mycpuorg/mycpuorg.github.io/_posts/2021-01-03-set-or-unique.md

 ```

 ## Conclusions:
-Question everything in your workload, experiment for your usecase, have fun.
++ Question everything in your workload,
++ Experiment for your usecase
++ Have fun.
 Sounds like a good New Year's Resolution anyway!